Information for suppliers

 NEW SUPPLIERS: registering as a supplier to the University on eMarketplace

-This process starts with a member of staff submitting a request via a TOPDesk ticket to register a new supplier (potential suppliers cannot request to be registered themselves).
+This process starts with a member of staff submitting a request via a TOPDesk ticket to register a new supplier (potential suppliers cannot do this step themselves).
 The stages which follow are shown below.
 Potential suppliers should pay attention to stages 2 & 3:

 The New Supplier & Amendments (NS&A) Team reviews the staff member's request to register a new supplier.